feminism-chat/feminism-chat.github.io/cloak.md

 If a nick doesn't show up in the list, you have the option of waiting and trying again later or joining the public support channel #freenode and asking for a cloak there.
 It is not uncommon for many staffers to be available, but none listed in `/stats p`

 ## SASL
 The final step is making sure that your cloak is applied automatically whenever you connect to Freenode.
 The simplest way to ensure this is with a login method known as SASL, which identifies you to NickServ and applies your cloak during the server connection process.
 Unfortunately, not all clients support this.
-Freenode has been kind enough to amass a [https://freenode.net/sasl/](list of clients with SASL support) as well as some guides on enabling it.
-If this is your first IRC client, we recommend HexChat for Windows/Linux and [http://inzain.net/textual-builds/](Textual IRC) for Mac.
+Freenode has been kind enough to amass a [list of clients with SASL support](https://freenode.net/sasl/) as well as some guides on enabling it.
+If this is your first IRC client, we recommend HexChat for Windows/Linux and [Textual IRC](http://inzain.net/textual-builds/) for Mac.

 Happy IRCing!